 - Do not perch on the edge of your seat.
 This just strains the postural muscles which will tire easily and leave you with an aching back/neck.
 Instead, push your bottom right to the back of the chair using a lumbar support where possible.
 The chair is then supporting your body allowing your neck and back muscles to relax.

 - Make sure all the other components for desk working are correct – chair, desk and computer height.
-You will probably know all this – but NHS Choices has a useful guide on how to sit properly if you’re interested.
+You will probably know all this.

 When standing and walking